Ischigualasto Provincial Park: History

 The name Ischigualasto is derived from the extinct Cacán language, spoken by an indigenous group referred to as the Diaguita by the Spanish conquistadors and means "place where the moon alights".
-Another hypothesis gives the name "Ischigualasto" a Quechua origin, meaning "dead land", although some scholars have proposed Huarpe roots.
+Another hypothesis gives the name "Ischigualasto" a diaguita origin, meaning "dead land", although some scholars have proposed Huarpe roots.

 The first paleontological description of Ischigualasto dates from 1930.
 In 1941 the area was studied in more detail, which led to the discovery of 70 species of fossil plants.
 The region received for the first time the name Valle de la Luna in 1943, in a publication edited by the Automobil Club Argentino.
 That year, Dr. Ángel Cabrera of University of La Plata described the traversodontid Exaeretodon—the first cynodont found in Ischigualasto—after samples sent by a geologist prospecting for coal on behalf of an Argentine mining company.

 Academic work and geological prospecting proceeded slowly until 1958, when Dr. Alfred Sherwood Romer, a Harvard University expert in ancient mammals, discovered several rich fossil beds which he described as "extraordinary".